Kee-Wang/PES-Fitting-MSA/README.md

 Please read me before you proceed!

-PES-Fitting-MSA.zip is the code package for PES fitting using MSA.
+MSA.zip is the code package for PES fitting using MSA.
 It is developed in Bowman group.

 In order to use: